TurtleWarePL/clest/README.md

 Returns a sequence of all parent direct children.

+    clest:save-project parent (object clest:project)

+Makes OBJECT part of the parent's collection.
+If parent already has a child of the same name, a condition of type CLEST:CHILD-ALREADY-EXISTS is signalled.

     clest:load-child parent (name string)

 Looks for a parent's child.
 If a project does not exist in parent's collection a